MD/PhD alumnus Oliver Söhnlein builds a successful academic career at 35

 He had just published a landmark study on a field closely related to what I was working on and that is how he got interested and offered a position as PI at his institute.
 Thus, after I defended my thesis at KI, I turned down offers from much more attractive places, including post-doc positions in Berlin and Munich, and instead joined the IMCAR in Aachen in 2008.
 In retrospect, this was the best decision I could make and there was certainly a lot of luck involved.

 When I started in Aachen, Christian Weber's Institute was evolving so much and funding was abundant.
 Within 2 years, I lead a group of 5 people and was able to publish my first last author paper in Circulation.
 Our Institute moved from Aachen to Munich in 2011, another important development, as Munich is considered to have Germany's best research environment.

 In early 2011, it had become obvious that a Professor position would possibly become available in Munich, but in-house recruitment would not be possible.
 Instead I applied for own position funding outside Germany, and was able to acquire the VIDI grant in the Netherlands.
 With this grant, I was able to start a group of 3 scientists at the AMC in Amsterdam in 2012 and it allowed me to be recruited as full professor for Vascular Immunotherapy in Munich in 2013.

 It will take time to implement the many possibilities KI offers into my research projects.
-In addition, we run a lot of intravital microscopy to study leukocyte trafficking in different organs.
-As this is a technique currently not available at KI, I will establish this technique and also make this available to groups interested within.
+In addition, we learned a lot of intravital microscopy to study leukocyte trafficking in different organs.
+As this was a technique not available at KI, I established this technique and also made this available to groups interested within.
 It should be rather easy to adapt our protocols from leukocytes to stem cells for example.